 Evolutionary biologist Richard Dawkins once said, “I have long felt that biology ought to seem as exciting as a mystery story, for a mystery story is exactly what biology is.”

-Biology is very much like a mystery story because it is full of twists and turns that lead to exciting discoveries.
-In both, there are questions to be asked and problems to be solved.
+Biology is very much like a mystery story because, in both, there are questions to be asked and problems to be solved.

 Choose from three concentrations.